Skip to content

 How are users identified for SSO in Databox?

 Users are identified by their email address.
-The email in Databox must exactly match the email stored in the IdP.
+The email address in Databox must match the email stored in the identity provider (IdP) character for character, including uppercase and lowercase letters.

 Which Identity Provider apps are available for Databox?